Cray-HPE/canu/readme.md

 #### File Output and JSON

 To output the results of the config validation command to a file, append the `--out FILENAME` flag.
 To get the results as JSON, use the `--json` flag.

+### Cache

+There are several commands to help with the canu cache:

+- `canu cache location` will tell you the folder where your cache is located
+- `canu cache print` will print a colored version of your cache to the screen
+- `canu cache delete` will delete your cache file, the file will be created again on the next canu command

 ## Uninstallation